blazium-engine/blazium-docs/tutorials/assets_pipeline/importing_audio_samples.rst

 ----------------

 Unlike Ogg Vorbis and MP3, WAV files can contain metadata to indicate whether they're looping (in addition to loop points).
-By default, Godot will follow this metadata, but you can choose to apply a specific loop mode:
+By default, Blazium will follow this metadata, but you can choose to apply a specific loop mode:

 - **Disabled:** Don't loop audio, even if metadata indicates the file should be